Preparing for Program Admission

 A basic facility in English communication is required for admission to the program and for continued enrollment.
 The autobiographical statement that is part of the application provides the social work program with the opportunity to judge whether the applicant has the writing ability necessary to be admitted and to remain in the program.
 Candidates will want to be certain that their autobiographical statements are fair samples of their abilities to use the written word and are at the same level of proficiency that the faculty might expect in response to writing assignments given in class.
 Applicants should also note that an interview is required as part of the admissions process.

 Also as part of the admission process, the course instructor of SOWK 2600 Introduction to Social Work and Social Welfare is asked to evaluate the performance of students in their class when students apply to the program.
 This evaluation is based on a variety of factors, including academic achievement, openness to new ideas, and readiness to become seriously involved in the learning process.

 There are a number of characteristics deemed to be desirable in people who wish to become a social worker.
 Among these are maturity of judgment, openness to new ideas, capacity for the development of self-awareness and readiness to change, and acceptance of differences in people.
 There are other qualities considered essential, which include commitment to social and institutional change and possession of values consistent with those traditionally associated with the social work perspective.
 Work in social or civic organizations—either paid or volunteer—is viewed favorably as evidence of the kind of motivation sought in applicants.
 Persons completing letters of reference will be asked to evaluate the applicant on these qualities.

-- Three letters of reference, at minimum one of which is from an instructor of a course taken by the applicant within the last two years.
+- Two letters of reference, at minimum one of which is from an instructor of a course taken by the applicant within the last two years

 All application materials are held confidential and shared only with those persons directly involved in the admission process.
 All records and documents become the property of the baccalaureate program in social work of Fordham University.